netvl/xml-rs/README.md

 }
 ```

-Upon the end of the document or an error the parser will remember that last event and will always
+Upon the end of the document or an error, the parser will remember the last event and will always
 return it in the result of `next()` call afterwards.
 If iterator is used, then it will yield
 error or end-of-document event once and will produce `None` afterwards.